x01318877/MEC_RP/README.md

 #max = [ 0.84869417  0.9043845 ]

-## Several basic operations of Numpy (2)- The index of the corresponding element
+## 4.Several basic operations of Numpy (2)- The index of the corresponding element

 import numpy as np
 A = np.arange(2,14).reshape((3,4))